shri-69/Codsoft/README.md

 # Codsoft
-This is my Web development internship project offered by Codsoft
+This is my Web development and Python programming internship projects offered by Codsoft